 Ovulation bleeding occurs in only a small number of women.
 Although, bleeding between period is very common, affecting 9–14% of females between menarche — when periods start — and menopause.

-Although ovulation bleeding is a standard cause for bleeding between period, it isn’t the only potential cause.
-Due to this fact, monitoring the bleeding is important and discuss with your doctor about any bothersome signs.
+Although ovulation bleeding is a standard cause for bleeding between periods, it isn’t the only potential cause.
+Due to this fact, monitoring the bleeding is important, and discuss with your doctor about any bothersome signs.